khush611/30daysalgorithm/README.md

-# 30 Days of Algorithms Challenge:
+# Days of Algorithms:

-## The challenge goal is to get into programming habit and get acquinted with the algorithms and their analysis.
+## The goal is to get into programming habit and get acquinted with the algorithms and their analysis.
 ### This might also help to improve the understanding of datastructures.